rvshettigar/mishare/README.md

 It should prompt you for credentials as and when it requires them.

 ## Examples
-PS : By default, if you don't provide any flags, the script assumes you mean upload to S3.
+Notes:

+*   The script defaults to S3, so there is no flag/switch for it.
-PS 2: The URL is copied to clipboard in all the below examples.
+*   The URL is copied to clipboard by default.

 ### Upload a file